How to cook spaghetti

 What kind of sauce goes with spaghetti?

 Obviously it’s up to you what kind of sauce you want to serve with spaghetti, but in Italy, lighter, more refined sauces are used as they stick to the skinny pasta strands.
 Oil-based sauces such as aglio e olio (garlic and oil), creamy cacio e pepe (cheese and black pepper) or carbonara, puttanesca, and seafood sauces such as alle vongole (with clams) are usually served with long thin pasta.
 Ragu (Bolognese) is always served with tagliatelle in Italy – elsewhere everyone eats it with spaghetti.
+We have a collection of pasta sauce recipes that will surely spark some inspiration for your pasta dinner; there are pesto, tomato, bolognese, cheese and roasted peppers sauces.

 Find out more in our guide on how to match pasta shapes to sauces.